grinnell-cs/csc151-dh/_labs/hash-tables.md

 a.
 Have the traditional start-of-lab conversation.

 b.
-Review your answers to the self-check problems from the reading.
+The person closest to the board is Side A.  The other person is side B.

 c.
-The person closest to the board is Side A.  The other person is side B.

-d.
 Grab your code files

 * [hash-tables.rkt](../code/labs/hash-tables.rkt)

-e.
+d.
 Review any provided code at the top of the file.

 ## Acknowledgements